 by Leon Pantenburg

 Vicksburg, MS: My gray-clad brothers-in-arms and I hunkered down to eat.
 Soon, we would do battle with those “heathen Yankee horde” Civil War re-enactors at Champion Hill, between Jackson and Vicksburg, Mississippi.

 I was “under cover” on assignment for the Vicksburg Evening Post to photograph the battle, one of the biggest re-enactments of the year.
 Except for the Nikon safely hidden in my haversack, my gear, weapons and accouterments were authentic in every way.

 Since I was working for the Post, I had to represent the home team and be a Confederate.
-(This probably caused a minor earth tremor in Ruthven, Iowa, as my great-great-grandfather, James Hallowell, 92th Illinois Infantry, rolled in his grave!)
+(There was is a minor earth tremor in Ruthven, Iowa, as my great-great-grandfather, James Hallowell, 92th Illinois Infantry, rolled in his grave!)

 My only excuse was that I had been drafted, thought “The Cause” was illogical, had no choice about being there, and wanted to go home!

-I learned a lot about being a Civil War infantryman in one short, sweltering afternoon: the food was absolutely awful; our wool uniforms were too hot, and were like wearing a sweatsuit; the Kepi-style caps provide no sun protection and the canteens were too small.
+I learned a lot about being a Civil War infantryman in one short, sweltering afternoon: the food was absolutely awful; our wool uniforms were like wearing a sweatsuit; the Kepi-style caps provide no sun protection and the canteens were too small.

-The Sargent, sensing my discontent (because of my constant whining, sniveling and complaining) picked on me.
-He proclaimed to all within hearing distance that I was a “slacker” and kept an eye out that I didn’t desert.
+The Sargent, sensing my discontent (because of my constant whining, sniveling and complaining) proclaimed to all within hearing distance that I was a “slacker” and kept an eye out so I didn’t desert.
 As darkness fell, many re-enactors would sleep under wool blankets, not to stay warm, but to fight off mosquitoes.

 But the food was the worst.
 Dinner was a piece of hardtack, a fatty piece of bacon toasted on a bayonet over a campfire or cooked in a half-canteen skillet; horrible boiled coffee brewed in a tin cup and a wormy-looking apple.
 After eating my meager meal, I was ready to either desert or join a raiding party to attack the Yankees and get some real food!

 A modern hardtack biscuit